IB Exams Cancelled in the UAE: What the Non-Exam Route Means for Your Child in 2026

 It is easy to focus entirely on grades and deadlines right now, but this level of uncertainty takes a real toll on students.
 Many have spent months preparing for exams that will no longer happen.
 Others are anxious about whether coursework they completed months ago will fairly represent their ability.
 Some feel relieved; others feel cheated of the chance to prove themselves.

 All of these reactions are normal.
 As a parent, the most helpful thing you can do is acknowledge that this is a stressful and disorienting time.
 Encourage your child to stay engaged with their studies (the work still matters for predicted grades), but also make space for rest and honest conversations about how they are feeling.
 Students who maintain a steady routine and feel supported at home tend to produce their best work during periods of disruption.
+The week of 5 to 8 May, with two days of attacks and a temporary return to remote learning, was unsettling for families who had only just settled back into in-person routines after the 20 April reopening.
+With UAE classrooms back open from Monday 11 May, and the Ministry of Education confirming that examinations and international assessments will proceed in person according to approved schedules, the priority now is steadying daily structure at home, supporting your child to rebuild momentum on coursework and predicted-grade evidence, and reassuring them that the alternative assessment routes already in place for this exam series are not changing.

 University Admissions: Will NECM Grades Be Accepted?

 This is the question keeping parents awake at night.
 The short answer: almost certainly yes, for the vast majority of universities.
+And there is growing evidence to back this up: multiple UAE-based universities have already announced formal policy changes to accommodate students affected by the cancellations.

 However, "the vast majority" is not "all."
 There are important exceptions: